In Pursuit of a New Vershire Town Garage

 The planned project is for a 50 x 100, four bay building, with a modern storm water control system, a potable well, full septic, with modern lighting.
 It will be built with energy efficient systems and equipment, radiant floor heat, internet access and with enough room for future on site expansion.
 In 2019, the town hired the Civil Engineering Firm of Krebs & Lansing, out of Colchester, Vermont, to develop a site plan for the garage property.
-Their site plan is attached.
 Also in 2019 and 2020, Arrowwood Environmental performed the state required wetlands delineation survey of the property (this is shown on the civil engineering site plan, as well).
 Existing conditions on the property had already impacted the edge of a small wetland and though our new construction will not remedy the impacts, it will not greatly enlarge that impact either.
 Throughout 2019 and into 2020, the town had meetings with Arrowwood, Julie Follansbee of the Vermont ANR, Wetlands Division, and Greg Dixson, our civil engineer from Krebs & Lansing to review and develop the town site plans.
 In 2020, the town hired M&S Soils to perform a required geotechnical study to verify the condition and variation of the onsite soils, making certain it would be safe to build on the site.
-That report is also attached.
-With the help of Krebs & Lansing, the town is in the last stages of permit approval for both its stormwater and wetland permits.
-Based on pre-application discussions with the ANR, wetlands division, these permits are expected to be granted in coming weeks.
+With the help of Krebs & Lansing, the town has finished the permit approval process for both its stormwater and wetland permits.
+All permits are approved and in hand.

-The town is currently working with Coe & Coe Architecture for its final building design.
+The town has worked with Coe & Coe Architecture for its final building design.
 Coe & Coe designed a town garage for the Town of Glover, Vermont, in 2015.
 The Selectboard and Garage Committee visited the Glover facility in early 2020, and found the design would suit us well.
-Our building design, based on the one in Glover, is attached.
+Our final building design is based on the one in Glover.